ihcsim/promdump/README.md

 kubectl promdump restore -p $POD_NAME -t restored.tar.gz
 ```

-Note that deleting those head files may cause some corresponding data to be
+Note that deleting those head files may cause some head data to be lost.
-lost.

 ----
 ## Limitations